bravegrumpy/ObeyTheTestingGoat/README.md

 - I have implemented this using the Todo Tree extension, and Github's issue integration feature, so that each time I encounter something like this, I can use the issue workflow.
 - In this project, I'm often manually closing issues as they are completed, but this creates infastructure for me to use the main/dev/issue branch strucutre in real projects.

+### Ensure that tests don't affect each other

+Use Django's test runner in order to create a test database for each run.

+### Use a helper wait function

+Instead of adding in sleeps where stuff should load, create a function that waits for exactly the right amount of time.

 ## Completed Chapters

+- [x] [Chapter 6 -- Explicit Waits 1][Chatper 6]
 - [x] [Chapter 5 -- Post and Database][Chapter 5]
 - [x] [Chapter 4 -- Philosophy and Refactoring][Chapter 4]
 - [x] [Chapter 3 -- Unit Test First View][Chapter 3]